Hidden Springs Homestead may earn a commission for purchases made after clicking links on this page. Learn More.

 PIN FOR LATER:

-How Do You Thicken Tomato or Pizza Sauce?
+How Do You Thicken Homemade Pizza Sauce?

-As I said, they are super meaty and excellent for making sauces.
-By simmering sauce on the stove for several hours helps to reduce the liquid too.
-Some describe adding corn starch to their recipe, but I don’t do this.
+As I said, they are super meaty and excellent for cooking and making sauces.
+Simmering sauce on the stove for several hours helps to reduce the liquid too.
+Some describe adding cornstarch to their pizza sauce recipe, but I don’t do this.

-Homemade Pizza Sauce
+Homemade Pizza Sauce Recipe

 Yield: 6-7 pints